WISDOM FOR LIVING DAILY DEVOTIONAL

-The New Living Translation renders it thus: “But if you stay joined to me and my words remain in you, you may ask any request you like, and it will be granted!”
+The New Living Translation renders it thus: “But if you remain in me and my words remain in you, you may ask for anything you want, and it will be granted!”
 (John 15:7).
 Another Bible translation, the World English Bible, says, “If you remain in me, and my words remain in you, you will ask whatever you desire, and it will be done for you.”

 From the two Bible translations, the meaning of believers abiding in Jesus and His words abiding in His followers becomes clearer.
-To abide in Jesus means to be joined to Him or remain in Him.
-Similarly, for His Word to abide in the believers means for His words to remain in them.
+To abide in Jesus means to remain in Him.
+Similarly, for His words to abide in the believers means for His words to remain in them.
 It means to follow His teachings (New Century Version).
 The result is that their requests will be granted.

 The problem with some Christians is that they violate this instruction and still expect God to answer their prayers.
 But God cannot violate His Word.
 He is bound by His Word.
-Jesus said He and His Father are one (John 10:30).
+Jesus said He and His Father are one (John 10:30; 17:11,22).
 Therefore, God cannot violate the instructions or conditions Jesus has given for prayers to be answered.
-His word stands firm in heaven (Psalm 119:89).
+His Word stands firm in heaven (Psalm 119:89).

 Some Christians are neither abiding in Jesus nor His words abiding in them.
-They are not joined to Him.
 They are not resolute in their walk with Jesus.
 They are not steadfast.
 They move in and out of Jesus, not remaining in Him!
 They are not committed to Him.

 Such Christians need to hear that rebuke by Elijah: “If the LORD is God, follow him!
 But if Baal is God, then follow him!”
 (1 Kings 18:21b New Living Translation).
 When a Christian does not abide in Jesus and His words do not abide in them, he does not consider the words of Jesus very important to be studied personally, listened to, meditated upon, confessed, and obeyed.